-As such, Xrev Transmit will not automatically auto-increment revisions simply because we believed this approach does not represent a good workflow.
+As such, Xrev Transmit will not automatically auto-increment revisions.
+Simply because we believed this approach does not represent a good workflow.
 Typically when adding new revisions to sheets you should either be clouding the specific changes and tagging them, or checking a specific milestone issue to show on the sheet through the sheet instance properties.
-Either of these two parts are not currently accessible through the Revit API.

-1.13.1 Revit Limitations
+1.14.1 Revit Limitations